NZR RM class (Clayton): In service

 After its assembly and improvements were completed, the railcar was transferred to the South Island and took over passenger duties on the Kurow Branch, running from Kurow to Oamaru and return six days a week.
 Previously, the line's passenger services had been worked by mixed trains that carried both passengers and goods and thus would regularly stop for extended periods to load and unload freight.
 The steam railcar proved to be a vast improvement for passengers, as its schedule was an hour quicker, at just 1 hour 45 minutes.
 It could maintain a speed of 30 mph on straight, flat track, but when presented with steep grades or sharp curves, its speed would drop to 6–14 mph.
 One quirk of its operations was that farmers' dogs had to be carried in dog boxes for the duration of the trip rather than lying at their master's feet; as the railcar operated on a rural branch line, this policy was not greeted with enthusiasm.

 Withdrawal

 On 10 November 1928, a regular locomotive-hauled passenger train replaced the railcar, but this was not the end of its life.
 It was assigned to run various services in Otago and Southland for a number of years.
 In 1929 it worked suburban services between Invercargill and Bluff on the Bluff Branch.
 From 1930 it was only used intermittently, and after eleven years of operation, it was withdrawn in 1937 and dismantled in the Invercargill yard.

 Railcar technology was improving by the 1930s.
-The Vulcan railcars (which had a lavatory) were ordered not long after the Clayton retired, and there was little need or economic justification for an older, somewhat unreliable steam-powered railcar that was not suitable for the rugged terrain that typified many lines in New Zealand.
-It did not survive to be preserved.
+The Vulcan railcars (which had a lavatory) were ordered not long after the Clayton retired, and there was little need or economic justification for an older, somewhat unreliable steam-powered railcar that was unsuitable for the rugged terrain of many lines in New Zealand.
+It was not preserved.
 Its sandbox was appropriated for use as a back sand gear on AB 810.